Atractus

-Atractus is a genus of colubrid ground snakes in the subfamily Dipsadinae.
-The genus includes more than 140 distinct species.
+Atractus is a genus of snakes, commonly called ground snakes, in the subfamily Dipsadinae of the family Colubridae.
+The genus includes more than 150 distinct species.

 Geographic range

 Snakes of the genus Atractus are endemic to Central and South America.

 Description

 In the genus Atractus the maxilla is short, with 8–12 teeth; the maxillary and mandibular teeth decrease in size posteriorly.
 The head is not distinct from the neck.
 The eye is small, with a round or subelliptic pupil.
 The nostril is between two nasal scales.
 The preocular is usually absent, and the loreal and prefrontal scales enter the orbit.
 The body is cylindrical.
 The dorsal scales are smooth, without apical pits, in 15 or 17 rows.
 The ventral scales are rounded.
 The tail can be either short or rather long.
 The subcaudals are paired.